Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Overview of the State-of-the-Art

 \section{Overview of the State-of-the-Art}

-Distinguished by different connection procedures, there are mainly two categories of multiple access protocols, namely GB-RA and GF-RA.
+Distinguished by different connection procedures, there are mainly two categories of MA protocols, namely GB-RA and GF-RA.
 These two types of RA protocols have different merits and drawbacks, leading to distinct KPIs including reliability, access latency, and capacity.
-We commence this section by conducting a comprehensive survey of the state-of-the-art multiple access schemes and summarize them in Table \ref{tab:my-table}.
+We commence this section by conducting a comprehensive survey of the state-of-the-art MA schemes and summarize them in TABLE \ref{tab:my-table}.
 On this basis, we further elaborate their limitations on LEO-SATs and provide guidelines for subsequent research activities.